-Salt Spring Island, BC– The Capital Regional District (CRD) has purchased three lots totaling three acres (1.21 hectares) for park purposes off of Starks Road on Salt Spring Island.
+Salt Spring Island, BC– The Capital Regional District (CRD) has purchased three lots totalling three acres (1.21 hectares) for park purposes off of Starks Road on Salt Spring Island.
 The lots have been purchased through the Salt Spring Island Parks and Recreation Commission (PARC) Park Land Acquisition Fund for $34,500.

 “The acquisition not only connects two trail networks but also expands Dunbabin Park to include large cedars and firs, making it a beautiful addition to our parks and trail system,” said Wayne McIntyre, CRD Electoral Area Director.